Sources of information

-Sources of information on agricultural census, land use, imports/exports, CAP and greenhouse gas emissions
+On agricultural census, land use, imports/exports, CAP and greenhouse gas emissions, state of nature

 Geoff Squire, James Hutton Institute

-Guidance at the Citizen’s July event at the Scottish Parliament, 29-31 March 2019, was based on analysis of mainly online resources available through official government web sites.
-These are not all the useful sources but give some idea of the range of information that researchers working on land use and food systems need to be familiar with.
+Guidance at the Citizen’s July event at the Scottish Parliament, 29-31 March 2019, was based on analysis of mainly online resources available through official government web sites and other online material.
+These are not the only useful sources but give some idea of the range of information that researchers working on land use and food systems need to be familiar with.

 General information on environment